vinzcruz12-oss/IskolarHub/README.md

 IskolarHub aims to simplify the scholarship search process by providing a centralized platform where students can easily browse scholarship opportunities while allowing scholarship providers to efficiently manage their scholarship listings.

-# 🎯 Project Objectives

-The project aim is to:

-- Provide students with an easy way to search for scholarships.
-- Allow scholarship providers to publish and manage scholarship opportunities.
-- Organize scholarship information into one centralized platform.
-- Improve accessibility to scholarship information.
-- Provide an intuitive and user-friendly interface for both students and administrators.

 ---

 ### Scholarship Details